-For this guide, a data product (see Appendix B. GLOSSARY) is defined as a set of data files (see Appendix B) that can have multiple parameters, but compose a logically meaningful group of related data [12].
-This concept is equivalent to a data collection (see Appendix B) in the Common Metadata Repository (CMR) [13], and is known colloquially as a dataset (see Appendix B).
+For this guide, a data product (see Appendix B) is defined as a set of data files that can have multiple parameters, which compose a logically meaningful group of related data [14].
+This concept is equivalent to a data collection (see Appendix B) in the Common Metadata Repository (CMR) [15], and is known colloquially as a dataset (see Appendix B).

-Based on the Earth Observing System (EOS) heritage [14], standard Earth Science data products have the following characteristics:
+Based on the Earth Observing System (EOS) heritage [16], standard Earth Science data products have the following characteristics:

-- Peer-reviewed algorithmic bases. - Wide research and application utility. - Routinely produced over spatially and temporally extensive subsets of data. - Available whenever and wherever the appropriate input data are available.
+- Peer-reviewed algorithmic basis. - Wide research and application utility. - Routinely produced over spatially and temporally extensive subsets of data. - Available whenever and wherever the appropriate input data are available.